-- Meet with your school counselor to discuss post-secondary plans. - Request letters of recommendation. - Continue campus visits and interviews (if college allows). - Create a chart of deadlines.
-Be particularly mindful of early decision or early action deadlines. - Work on college essays.
-Amanda Hughes and Cindy Barnes, English teachers, Writer's Workshop - Don't forget, under the 4 x 4, things are moving faster
+- Make appointments to meet with your school counselor to discuss post-secondary plans. - Request letters of recommendation. - Continue campus visits and interviews (if college allows). - Create a chart of deadlines.
+Be particularly mindful of early decision or early action deadlines. - Work on college essays.- In Seminar Class, Cindy Barnes in the library, Humanities teachers - Don't forget, you NEED to keep your grades up